calimero-archive/docs/docs/getting-started/cloud-connect.md

 With Cloud Connect, you can:

-- Utilize your own AWS/GCP account credentials to create Kubernetes (k8s) clusters.
+- Utilize your own GCP account credentials to create Kubernetes (k8s) clusters.
 - Seamlessly connect these clusters to your private chain and workspace.
 - Maintain complete control over your data.